JuliaAI/MLJ.jl/docs/src/getting_started.md

 In MLJ a *model* is a struct storing the hyperparameters of the learning algorithm indicated by the struct name (and nothing else).

-Assuming the DecisionTree.jl package is in your load path, we can use `@load` to load the code defining the `DecisionTreeClassifier` model type.
+Assuming the MLJDecisionTreeInterface.jl package is in your load path (see [Installation](@ref)) we can use `@load` to load the code defining the `DecisionTreeClassifier` model type.
 This macro also returns an instance, with default hyperparameters.

 ```@repl doda
 tree_model = @load DecisionTreeClassifier